jens-ox/cll/README.md

 2. `pnpm install` at the root,
 3. `pnpm build` in the library of your choice,
 4. `pnpm dev` in its consuming application.

+## Core Concepts

+All libraries are intended to be used in React applications that have some kind of proper build step.
+That means that you will not be able to do old-school shenanigans like sourcing it directly via a `script` tag in some hand-written HTML.

+This makes our lives as library authors way more comfortable:

+- We do not minify our library.
+The application that consumes the library does.
+- We do not bundle dependencies (with exceptions, as always).
+The application's bundling step resolves dependencies transitively.
+- We do not polyfill for random old browsers.
+The application's bundling step does so if necessary.

 ## [Level 1: Barebones](./lib/bare/)